Claude de Savoie: Early life and family

-Reign of Francis I
+Reign of François I

 Entry to politics

-In 1520 Tende was provided with the office of gentleman of the chamber' and later in that year his father presented him to the estates of Provence, which had assembled in Aix.
+In 1520 Tende was provided with the office of gentleman of the chamber, and later in that year his father presented him to the estates of Provence, which had assembled in Aix.
 René arranged for the relinquishing of his office of grand-seneschal in favour of his son while maintaining the title of governor of Provence for himself.
 At the age of seventeen he fought alongside his father at the Battle of Pavia and was taken prisoner.
 Ransomed for 30,000 écus he returned from captivity shortly after the death of his father.
 Upon René's death he assumed the roles of lieutenant-general and governor of Provence alongside his responsibilities as Admiral of the Levant Sea.
 In his capacity as Admiral he accompanied Marguerite for the negotiations that formed the Treaty of Madrid (1526).

 In 1527 Lascaris mediated a dispute between Tende and his brother Villars by which Tende ceded 800 tournais pounds of income in exchange for Villars renouncing his rights to the Tende inheritance, further agreement was reached to exchange some land holdings relating to the barony of Pressigny and the county of Sommerive.

 Invasion of Naples

 Tende accompanied Lautrec on his invasion of Naples in 1529, and after the death of the captain of the Swiss regiments, was recommended as their new leader by Marshal Lautrec.
-Disease was destroying the French expedition, and when he returned to France Tende was very sick and took time in Lyons to recover.
+Disease was destroying the French expedition, and when he returned to France Tende was very sick and took time in Lyon to recover.
 When Montmorency marched south to Bayonne to negotiate the release of the king's sons from Spanish captivity in 1530, Tende accompanied the diplomatic mission.
-In 1532 Francis elevated him to the Order of Saint Michael.
+In 1532 François elevated him to the Order of Saint Michael.
 The following year he was responsible for bringing the duchess of Urbino to France so that she might marry Orléans.
 To divide his responsibilities he established a separate office holder as lieutenant-general, choosing the seigneur de Puy-Martin.